ajsb85/instantbird-addon-awesomescreenshot/README.md

 4. Save very large images, bypass the 2M limit.
 No more crashes
 5. Interact with point-specific comments between friends and colleagues thru the new awesomescreenshot.com

+##### Awesome Screenshot Preferences
+* Image format: PNG or JPG
+* Shortcuts Setting
+* Delay Seconds
+* Default Local Path
+* Autosave - If you prefer to save your screenshots unaltered, simply choose this option.
+Each screenshot will be saved directly to the default folder, with the title of the captured web page as its file name.

 ##### Updated privacy policy
 Usage of the Awesome Screenshot browser extension requires granting it permission to capture anonymized click stream data.
 Please review our specific EULA  https://www.diigo.com/extensions_terms.html and privacy policy  https://www.diigo.com/extensions_privacy.html  for more details.
 You can disable it in the option page if you prefer not to share the data.